philiphagg/explora-dora/README.md

 A new view should appear where you can upload a picture and write a caption.
 All these uploads will be available in a feed.
 Where users can like each others collectables.
 <br>
 The user can see their own collectibles under the collectibles tab.
 You can swap the design of the app to dark mode or light mode under the profile tab.
 Where the user can change their nickname.
 On the map screen the user can view the map "play" the game.
-Under the progress map, users will be able to see the collectibles.
+Under the progress map, users will be able to see the collectables.

 ---
 ## What have we done